Shatta Wale finally shuts down Legon, proposes to the Dean of students

 Earlier, YEN.com.gh reported that the French Embassy in Ghana confirmed Sarkodie's performance at this year's Olympic Games in France after the rapper's DJ broke the news prematurely.

-A representative from the embassy clarified that Ghanaian stars King Promise and Darkovibes will join Sarkodie for a specially curated African Fan Zone.
+A representative from the embassy clarified that Ghanaian stars King Promise and Darkovibes would join Sarkodie for a specially curated African Fan Zone during the international event in France.

 Source: YEN.com.gh